Self Destruct Tour: Overview

 The tour included a set at Woodstock '94 broadcast on pay-per-view and seen in as many as 24 million homes.
 The band being covered in mud was a result of pre-concert backstage play, contrary to the belief that it was an attention-grabbing ploy, thus making it difficult for Reznor to navigate the stage: Reznor pushed Lohner into the mud pit as the concert began and saw mud from his hair going into his eyes while performing.
 NIN was widely proclaimed to have "stolen the show" from its popular contemporaries, mostly classic rock bands, and its fan base expanded.
 The band received considerable mainstream success thereafter, performing with significantly higher production values and the addition of various theatrical visual elements.
 Its performance of "Happiness in Slavery" from the Woodstock concert earned the group a Grammy Award for Best Metal Performance in 1995.
 Entertainment Weekly commented about the band's Woodstock '94 performance: "Reznor unstrings rock to its horrifying, melodramatic core--an experience as draining as it is exhilarating".
 Despite this acclaim, Reznor attributed his dislike of the concert to its technical difficulties.

 The main leg of the tour featured Marilyn Manson as the supporting act.
 Bassist Jeordie White – then playing under the pseudonym "Twiggy Ramirez" – later played bass with NIN from 2005 to 2007.
 After another tour leg supporting the remix album Further Down the Spiral, NIN contributed to the Alternative Nation Festival in Australia and subsequently embarked on the Dissonance Tour, which included 26 performances with co-headliner David Bowie.
 NIN opened the shows, their set transitioning into Bowie's set with joint performances of both bands' songs.
 However, the audiences reportedly did not respond positively, owing to the acts' differences.

-The tour concluded with "Nights of Nothing": a three-night showcase of performances from Nothing Records bands Marilyn Manson, Prick, Meat Beat Manifesto, and Pop Will Eat Itself, then a 80-minute set by NIN.
+The tour concluded with "Nights of Nothing": a three-night showcase of performances from Nothing Records bands Marilyn Manson, Prick, Meat Beat Manifesto, and Pop Will Eat Itself, then an 80-minute set by NIN.
 Kerrang! described the NIN set as "tight, brash and dramatic", but was disappointed at the lack of new material.
 On the second of the three nights, Richard Patrick was briefly reunited with the band and contributed guitar to a performance of "Head Like a Hole".
 After the Self Destruct tour, Chris Vrenna, member of the live band since 1988 and frequent contributor to Nine Inch Nails studio recordings, left the act permanently to pursue a career in producing and to form Tweaker.